arav06/qilo/README.md

 ### Modules

-* Ping: Pings IP addresses specified in the list
+* Ping: Pings IP addresses specified in the list.
+Can be used in the command input, by simply typing 'ping'

 ### Installation